GlPortal/glPortal/README.md

 ## History
 GlPortal is based on a project by Simon Larsen, which was created in 2012.
 ## The Team
-Henry Hirsch, Julian Thijssen, Dorian Wouters, Geert Custers and Jason Pulkkinen
+Henry Hirsch, Julian Thijssen, Céleste Wouters, Geert Custers and Jason Pulkkinen

 [More Info](CONTRIBUTORS.md)